picoharry/cvdemo-image-win32/README.md

 Applies an affine transform to an image (rotate, resize, and translate).

+## Image.Blur

+Blurs a given image.

+## Image.Sharpen

+Increases the contrast in a given image.

+## Image.Random

+Creates a random image (with alpha channels).

 ## Image.Crop

 Creates a new image from an area in a larger image.